 Mystic Seaport, established in 1929, is the largest maritime museum in the U.S. The Seaport is known for their collection of sailing ships and boats, and for the re-creation of the crafts and fabric of an entire 19th Century sea-faring village.
 There are more than 60 historic buildings, most are commercial structures moved to the 19 acre site and meticulously restored.

-Heading into Mystic is a beautiful ride up the Mystic River (which is actually an estuary), but you do need to be aware of the bridge openings for both the railroad bridge, which opens on signal (we were lucky that it was open) and the Mystic Highway Bridge, which only opens 40 minutes past the hour.
+The ride up the Mystic River (which is actually an estuary) is just beautiful, but you do need to be aware of the bridge openings for both the railroad bridge, which opens on signal (we were lucky that it was open) and the Mystic Highway Bridge, which only opens 40 minutes past the hour.
 Since this bridge goes through the center of town, it’s a bit of a tourist attraction to watch the bridge open and the boats go by.

 The Mystic River

-The incredible thing about Mystic?
-You can stay in the Seaport’s marina, which gives you access to the park at no charge, and you are free to wander the grounds of the Seaport after hours, and it’s magical!
+The most incredible thing about Mystic?
+You can stay in Mystic Seaport’s marina, which gives you access to the park at no charge, and you are free to wander the grounds of the Seaport after hours, when all of the tourists and staff are gone for the day.
+It’s absolutely magical!
 Your boat is truly in the center of the seaport.
 So much so, that they give you this sign to display in your window:

 S & P Oyster Company